-25. Interest in joint operations
+26. Interest in joint operations

-The Group has a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd, of which the principal activity is to deliver electrical, instrumentation and telecommunication works to onshore processing elements of Australian LNG projects.
+The Group has a 50% interest in KSJV Unincorporated and KSJV Australia Pty Ltd, both of which have been dormant for the period.
 These joint arrangements are accounted for as joint operations.

-The Group's share of the underlying assets and liabilities as at 30 June 2020 and 2019 and revenues and expenses of the joint operations for the year 30 June 2020 and 2019, which are proportionally consolidated in the consolidated financial statements, is as follows:
+The Group's share of the underlying assets and liabilities as at 30 June 2021 and 2020 and revenues and expenses of the joint operations for the year ended 30 June 2021 and 2020, which are proportionally consolidated in the consolidated financial statements, is as follows: